ZcashFoundation/parity-zcash/README.md

 On macOS <br />

-`build-essential` is a Debian package.
-On macOS you will need to make sure you have Xcode installed.
+You will need to make sure you have Xcode installed.
 If you already have Homebrew installed, you probably also already have the Xcode tools installed as well.
 If not, you can run the command below:
 ```
 xcode-select --install
 ```